+Here is a book of thirty-three Australian Aboriginal Stories from the Dreaming told by storytellers Pauline McLeod, June Barker and Francis Firebrace Jones to Helen McKay.
 Gadi Mirrabooka from the World Series on Folklore published by Libraries Unlimited.
-Book of thirty-three Australian Aboriginal Stories from the Dreaming told by storytellers Pauline McLeod, June Barker and Francis Firebrace Jones to Helen McKay.
 ISBN 9781563089237 and 1563089238

 Read the overview of Australia, containing the geography – from an Aboriginal perspective.
 Understand more of the Aboriginal people, their customs – such as the totemic system – and the Aboriginal art forms of art, music and dance.

 Journey into the Dreamtime, with authentic stories, told by three Aboriginal storyteller custodians.
 Through these stories from the Dreaming – the mystical period of Aboriginal beginning – learn about Aboriginal belief systems, moral behaviour, customs and values, survival, hunting and gathering skills, and animal psychology.